CHAIC-NeurIPS/CHAIC/README.md

 ## 🏆 Results

 The table below is the quantitative results on CHAIC benchmark.
-We report the average Transport Rate (TR), Efficiency Improvement (EI), Goal Inference Accuracy (IA), Completion Ratio of Helper (CR) and Standard Deviation of Transport Rate (STD_TR) here. w/o means the main agent does the task solely without a helper.
+We report the average Transport Rate (TR), Efficiency Improvement (EI), Goal Inference Accuracy (IA), Completion Ratio of Helper (CR) and Standard Error of Transport Rate (STD_TR) here. w/o means the main agent does the task solely without a helper.
 The Emergency Rate (ER) metric is also reported for the shopping task.

 <table>
     <tr>